bigskysoftware/htmx/www/content/reference.md

 | [`HX-Replace-Url`](@/headers/hx-replace-url.md)      | replaces the current URL in the location bar
 | `HX-Reswap`                                          | Allows you to specify how the response will be swapped.
 See [hx-swap](@/attributes/hx-swap.md) for possible values
 | `HX-Retarget`                                        | A CSS selector that updates the target of the content update to a different element on the page
+| `HX-Reselect`                                        | A CSS selector that allows you to choose which part of the response is used to be swapped in.
+Overrides an existing [`hx-select`](@/attributes/hx-select.md) on the triggering element
 | [`HX-Trigger`](@/headers/hx-trigger.md)              | allows you to trigger client side events, see the [documentation](@/headers/hx-trigger.md) for more info
 | [`HX-Trigger-After-Settle`](@/headers/hx-trigger.md) | allows you to trigger client side events, see the [documentation](@/headers/hx-trigger.md) for more info
 | [`HX-Trigger-After-Swap`](@/headers/hx-trigger.md)   | allows you to trigger client side events, see the [documentation](@/headers/hx-trigger.md) for more info